pnp/pnpjs/docs/odata/extensions.md

 _introduced in 2.0.0_

 Extending is the concept of overriding or adding functionality into an object or environment without altering the underlying class instances.
-This can be useful for debugging, testing, or injecting some custom functionality.
+This can be useful for debugging, testing, or injecting custom functionality.
 Extensions work with any [invokable](../concepts/invokable.md).
-You can control just about any behavior of the library with extensions.
+You can control any behavior of the library with extensions.

 > Extensions do not work in ie11 compatibility mode.
 This is by design.